Students sitting in front of surveillance screens

 They will enhance their overall experience.
 They'll be exposed to different cultures and it will help them tremendously in their future career prospects.
 They'll have access to an intelligence analysis in cyber security.
 They'll be able to become analysts, or they'll be able to pursue their career in policing.
 This will create an immense benefit in terms of their employment opportunities.

 Even though they're geographically away, they'll still be able to get access to that same level of support as they were getting in the University of Portsmouth, so they'll have access to wellbeing, they'll have access to financial services, they'll have access to personal tutoring.
-In addition to that, students are able to still gain access to student loans in order to get support with traveling and accommodation.
+In addition to that, students are able to still gain access to student loans in order to get support with travelling and accommodation.
 When the students come back from any study abroad, they are transformed.
 They're immensely competent.
 They are able to bring in their knowledge and share it with other students here locally.

 They're confident and immensely proud for students and and to be able to see that achievement is fantastic.